rafid29mehda/IELTS-Study-Bot/Writing/Task 2/Space/README.md

 **Body Paragraph 1:**

-On one hand, those who believe that space exploration has made only a minimal change to our lives argue that its direct influence on individuals is limited.
-While events like the Apollo 11 moon landing were inspiring, they may not have tangibly improved daily activities or significantly changed the world for most people.
-The technologies used in space exploration often remain confined to scientific fields, and the general public may not see a direct benefit from these ventures.
+On one hand, those who believe that space exploration has made only a minimal change to our lives argue that its **direct influence on individuals is limited**.
+While events like the Apollo 11 moon landing were inspiring, they **may not have tangibly improved daily activities or significantly changed the world for most people.** The technologies used in space exploration often remain confined to scientific fields, and the general public may not see a direct benefit from these ventures.

 **Body Paragraph 2:**

 However, the advancements made in space exploration have had a profound impact on humanity in various other ways.
-For example, technologies initially developed for space missions, such as satellite communication and GPS, are integral parts of modern life.
-The global positioning systems used in navigation devices and even the weather forecasting we rely on have roots in space exploration.
-Additionally, space research has led to advances in medical fields, such as the development of improved imaging technologies and life-saving equipment, all of which have ultimately enhanced the quality of life.
+For example, technologies initially developed for space missions, such as **satellite communication and GPS, are integral parts of modern life.** The global positioning systems used in navigation devices and even the **weather forecasting** we rely on have roots in space exploration.
+Additionally, s**pace research has led to advances in medical fields, such as the development of improved imaging technologies and life-saving equipment,** all of which have ultimately enhanced the quality of life.

 **Conclusion:**